-OPTION AUTORUN OFF ON √ Instruct MMBasic to automatically run the program stored in flash when it starts up or is restarted by the WATCHDOG command.
-This is turned off by the NEW command but other commands that might change program memory (EDIT, etc) do not change this setting.
+ANGLE OPTION ANGLE RADIANS DEGREES This command switches trig functions between degrees and radians.
+Acts on SIN, COS, TAN, ATN, ATAN2, MATH ATAN3, ACOS, ASIN AUTOREFRESH OPTION AUTOREFRESH mo ode Only available when using buffered driver TFT drivers this command controls when screen updates take place.
+When autorefresh is "ON" updates take place immediately.
+When autorefresh is "OFF" updates take place in the framebuffer and are only written to the screen when autorefresh is next turned "ON" or the REFRESH command is issued.
+The buffered drivers are :ILI9481, ILI9341, ILI9488, SSD1963_4,SSD1963_4_16, ILI9341_16, ILI9341_8, SSD1963_x_BUFF, SSD1963_x_640 and SSD1963_x_8BIT The parameter is not saved and should be initialised in the program if other than the defaut is required.
+Defaults to ON for the buffered drivers and is OFF and not able to be changed for all other drivers.
+See the REFRESH command.
+AUTORUN OPTION AUTORUN OFF O N Instruct MMBasic to automatically run the program stored in flash when it starts up or is restarted by the WATCHDOG command.
+This is turned off by the NEW and LIBRARY SAVE commands but other commands that might change program memory (EDIT, etc) do not change this setting.
 Entering the break key (default CTRL-C) at the console will interrupt the running program and return to the command prompt despite this option.
-OPTION BASE 0 1 Set the lowest value for array subscripts to either 0 or 1.
-This must be used before any arrays are declared and is reset to the default of 0 on power up.
-OPTION BAUDRATE nbr Set the baud rate for the console to 'nbr'.
+BASE Set the lowest value for array subscripts to either 0 or 1.
+OPTION BASE 0 1 This must be used before any arrays are declared and is reset to the default of 0 on power up.
+BAUDRATE OPTION BAUDRATE nbr ✓ Set the baud rate for the console to 'nbr'.
 This change is made immediately and will be remembered even when the power is cycled.
 The baud rate should be limited to the speeds listed in Appendix A for COM1.
 Using this command it is possible to set the console to an unworkable baud rate and in this case MMBasic should be reset as described in the chapter "Resetting MMBasic".
-This will reset the baud rate to the default of 11520 OPTION BREAK nn Sets the value of the break key to the ASCII value 'nn'.
+This will reset the baud rate to the default of 11520 BREAK OPTION BREAK nn Sets the value of the break key to the ASCII value 'nn'.
 This key is used to interrupt a running program.
 The value of the break key is set to CTRL-C key at power up but it can be changed to any keyboard key using this command (for example, OPTION BREAK 4 will set the break key to the CTRL-D key).
 Setting this option to zero will disable the break function entirely.
 It is not permanent and must be included in the program.
 It has no affect at the command line.
-OPTION CASE UPPER LOWER TITLE Change the case used for listing command and function names when using the LIST command.
+CASE OPTION CASE UPPER LOWER TITLE √ Change the case used for listing command and function names when using the LIST command.
 The default is TITLE but the old standard of MMBasic can be restored using OPTION CASE UPPER.
 This option will be remembered even when the power is removed.
-OPTION COLOURCODE OFF or OPTION COLOURCODE ON ✓ Turn on or off colour coding for the editor's output.
-Keywords will be in cyan, numbers in red, etc. The default is OFF.
-Notes: Colour coding requires a terminal emulator that can interpret the appropriate escape codes.
-It works correctly with Tera Term however, Putty needs its default background colour to be changed to white.
-If colour coding is used it is recommended that the baud rate for the serial console be set to a high speed.
-The keyword COLORCODE (USA spelling) can also be used.
+The space will be remembered even when the power is removed.